 We have set up Charlie Charges On to keep the memory of our beautiful, so brave son alive and to help find a cure to bring hope to other parents who face the dreadful news that their child has a brain tumour.

 Charlie’s AngelsCharlie White was just three years old when he died from a rare but aggressive paediatric brain tumour.
 There are just a handful of these cases documented worldwide, but this devastating loss has compelled Charlie’s mother Abba and others to create the Fundraising Group in memory of her son.
 With the help of close friends and family, Charlie’s Angels are now hard at work taking advantage of every opportunity to raise funds in support of the research at our Centre of Excellence in the University of Portsmouth.

 Circle of Hope

-Circle of Hope was formed to raise awareness in the Yorkshire region of the plight of people suffering with a brain tumour.
-Founding members: Jim Murphy, Gill Murphy, Sarah Smith & Linda Wood have all been touched by this illness through the loss of family members and some very dear friends.
-The group, who are intent on seeing a cure for this dreadful illness, chose Brain Tumour Research as their charity over other charities because the funds go directly to research.
-They hope that by having their own local identity that they will appeal to local businesses and individuals whilst enjoying national impact through being part of Brain Tumour Research.
+Circle of Hope was formed to raise awareness across Yorkshire of the plight of people suffering with a brain tumour.
+Founding members: Jim Murphy, Gill Murphy, Sarah Smith and Linda Wood have all been touched by this devastating disease through the loss of family members and some very dear friends, although sadly Gill has since died from a brain tumour in October 2023.
+The group, who are intent on seeing a cure for this dreadful illness, chose Brain Tumour Research as their charity over other charities because it directly funds pioneering research into the disease.
+They hope that by having their own local identity they will appeal to local businesses and individuals whilst enjoying national impact through being part of Brain Tumour Research.

 Dale Barclay Fund